jlfranklin/techbook/docs/00-engineering/Php/drupal.md

   * [Writing Secure Code in Drupal 8](https://www.drupal.org/docs/8/security/writing-secure-code-for-drupal-8)
 * We ensure and test our coding standards using the built in automation in projects.
 Please check the readme.md of the project you are working on.
 Most projects will have a [Makefile](https://github.com/Bixal/drupal-project/blob/8.x/Makefile) or Python Script which makes this a near trivial effort.
 Certain projects or lead may enforce this effort using githook.
 All projects will test for this in Bitbucket pipelines, Gitlab, Github, CircleCi, etc.
   * All module functions (even little helper functions) should have the module prefix.
-  * Database tables should have the module prefix.
-  * Variables should have the module prefix.
-  * Custom code, when possible, should be developed as a standalone library that a module can include and integrate with Drupal.
-This should mean using class namespaces and best OOP practices, and at that point we can use an alternative more flexible autoloading approach, like the one provided by composer.
 * We always try to use Drupal functions where they exist.
 This helps with upgrades (among other things).
   * Use `drupal_get_path();` to create a path to a file in your module directory.
   * Use `path_to_theme();` to create a path to a file in the current theme directory.